-[O]ne of the best reasons to visit Phoenix is to explore the many mountains that surround the city.
+One of the best reasons to visit Phoenix is to explore the many mountains that surround the city.

-Since there are plenty of mountains located right in the city, or on the outskirts of town, if you enjoy hiking, there are many convenient trails to choose from.
+Since there are plenty of mountains located right in the city or on the outskirts of town, there are many convenient trails to choose from if you enjoy hiking.

-When I'm in Phoenix, along with visiting family and friends, there are basically only two things I do when I'm there: eat my fill of Mexican food, and go hiking.
+When I'm in Phoenix, along with visiting family and friends, there are basically only two things I do when I'm there: eat my fill of Mexican food and go hiking.

-These two mountains are the most popular, and iconic, mountains in Phoenix to climb, and because they are so popular they are nearly always extremely busy.
+These two mountains are the most popular and iconic mountains in Phoenix to climb, and because they are so popular, they are nearly always swamped.

 Positioned smack dab in the middle of the city, both Camelback and Piestewa Peak make great exercise climbs, but sometimes the foot traffic can be too heavy for it to be fun.

-Nevertheless, each mountain takes about 1.5 hours roundtrip, and once you're at the top, you'll be presented with some great views of Phoenix, and get a good workout too.
+Nevertheless, each mountain takes about 1.5 hours roundtrip, and once you're at the top, you'll be presented with some great views of Phoenix and get a good workout too.

-The McDowell Sonoran Mountain Conservation, is one of the nicest mountain preserves in the Phoenix area.
+The McDowell Sonoran Mountain Conservation is one of the nicest mountain preserves in the Phoenix area.

-I think the desert has been nicely preserved and there are many trails you can take where you'll feel like you're far removed from the city, yet you're still right on the edge.
+I think the desert has been nicely preserved, and there are many trails you can take where you'll feel like you're far removed from the city, yet you're still right on the edge.

-One morning we decided to head out on a day hike in the McDowell mountains, beginning at the main trailhead, trekking our way to Windgate Pass, and coming up the back side of the mountain towards a famous rock monument known as Tom's Thumb.
+One morning we decided to head out on a day hike in the McDowell Mountains, beginning at the main trailhead, trekking our way to Windgate Pass, and coming up the backside of the mountain towards a famous rock monument known as Tom's Thumb.

-By mid morning we had reached Windgate Pass, a saddle within the mountains where the wind always howls as its channeled through the mountain.
+By mid-morning, we had reached Windgate Pass, a saddle within the mountains where the wind always howls as it's channeled through the mountain.

 The views are not quite like the Makapu'u lighthouse hike, but they are pretty nice, and the desert is well preserved.